Oxford Communiqué Review 2026: Alexander Green Legit? (3-Year Test)

 Weekly Email Updates and Market Commentary

 Subscribers get a weekly email with shorter market commentary, sometimes covering specific portfolio positions, sometimes broader market trends.
 During periods of market volatility these are particularly useful for understanding whether a pullback is noise or a genuine warning sign.
 I usually skim these on my phone over coffee.
 The Oxford Club portal works fine on mobile, though the portfolio tables are easier to read on a desktop.
-The portal feels a bit dated visually, but it gets the job done.

 Sell Alerts

 When a position hits its trailing stop or Green changes his thesis, you get an email alert fast enough to act on.
 A lot of newsletters are great at telling you what to buy and terrible at telling you when to get out.
-The Oxford Communiqué handles exits well.
+The Oxford Communique handles exits well.

 Special Reports and Additional Bonuses